 Finally, the aforementioned process identified the need to investigate the effectiveness of OPS.
 The association between objective aesthetic outcomes and PROs is complex.
 Limited available evidence suggests that OPS has a modest impact on patient satisfaction.59 An observational study from Brazil found a significantly higher proportion of excellent results after OPS compared to conventional BCS when measured by software and surgeons.
 However, there were no differences when assessed by patients.60 There are at least ten commonly used PRO metrics in breast surgery, and new tools are currently under development.61-63 Determination of the best assessment tool will facilitate QoL measurements across OPBC centres in future studies, but in the meantime, the panel recommended the BREAST-Q for addressing the above knowledge gaps as this is one of the most widely used and comprehensive PRO instruments.
 It is rigorously developed, validated, specific to breast surgery and available in several languages.64-66 Despite there being no universally accepted approach for determining the clinical significance of health-related QoL data, first estimates on minimally important differences for the BREAST-Q scores have now been published and these allow sample size calculations for clinical trials.67

 Clinical indicators of risk in OPS are likely to focus on factors such as rates of complications and return to the operating room as well as delays to start of adjuvant treatments or return to work.
 A comprehensive review showed high rates of overall and disease-free survival together with low rates of local recurrence, positive margins and re-excisions after OPS.
-Thus, conventional oncologic parameters do not seem to be discriminatory as critical quality indicators.68 Another large review found a wide range of complications after OPS with largely differing risk based on poorly designed and underpowered studies.4The specific risks associated with various techniques need to be determined to support the development of standardised quality assurance programmes for OPS.
+Thus, conventional oncologic parameters do not seem to be discriminatory as critical quality indicators.68 Another large review found a wide range of complications after OPS with largely differing risk based on poorly designed and underpowered studies.4 The lack of standardised practice in OPS hampers generation of robust clinical data in this field.
+Despite knowledge gaps referring to OPS classifications systems being ranked relatively low (27th and 30th) in this Delphi process, there is an urgent need for standardisation to permit meaningful and comparative research involving OPS procedures.
+10,69-72 The specific risks associated with various techniques need to be determined to support the development of quality assurance programmes for OPS.

 Conclusion

-The 2019 OPBC Delphi process and consensus conference resulted in the following recommendations: Firstly, the impact of OPS on quality of life and the optimal type and timing of reconstruction after NSM/SSM with planned radiotherapy should be addressed by prospective cohort studies at an international level.
-Secondly, the role of adjunctive mesh and the positioning of implants during IBBR should ideally be investigated by RCTs of pragmatic design.
-Thirdly, BREAST-Q is a suitable tool to assess primary outcomes in these studies, but other PRO metrics should be systematically evaluated and quality indicators of surgical morbidity further assessed.
+The 2019 OPBC Delphi process and consensus conference resulted in the following recommendations: Firstly, the optimal type and timing of reconstruction after NSM/SSM with planned radiotherapy should be addressed by prospective international cohort studies.
+Secondly, the role of mesh as either a biological or synthetic adjunct together with pre-/subpectoral positioning of implants in the immediate reconstructive setting ideally requires RCTs of pragmatic design.
+Thirdly, the impact of OPS on global health-related quality-of-life should bea component of future research studies .
+While

+.
+BREAST-Q is a suitable tool to assess primary outcomes in these studies, other PRO metrics should be systematically evaluated and appropriate quality indicators of surgical morbidity determined.

 The consensus conference panel recognised significant overlap between the prioritised knowledge gaps.
 It reinforced an earlier recommendation to implement a prospective register based on a defined set of core variables for oncoplastic procedures at OPBC centres.11 Future observational OPBC studies can be embedded in this register, which will also permit the feasibility of any particular RCT to be promptly assessed by real life data from the study sites.